 - 1. Choose File > Page Preview.

-- 2. Locate the Page Preview icon the right of the grayed out Page Preview: Two Pages on the object bar and select the number of pages needed for previewing.
+- 2. Locate the Page Preview icon Click the icon to the right of the grayed out Page Preview: Two Pages on the object bar and select the number of pages needed for previewing.

 - 3. Click on the Print page view icon.

-Clicking the Print options page view icon settings for reduced printing.
+Clicking the Print options page view icon opens a dialogue where one can enter settings for reduced printing.